 Next, we provide an intuitive insight into the formation of the robust flatbands by employing a simplified two-site coupled-band diagram.
 Our model originates from the realization that the local dielectric structure continuously changes from A site to B site in the superlattice, i.e. other local positions in the superlattice have effective dielectric structures belonging to the intermediate states between A site and B site.
-Consequently, we consider a two-site diagram that only consists of two sets of bands relate to A site and B site, respectively.
-Specifically, one set of bands correspond to a fictitious lattice with a A-site-like unit cell, and the other set of bands correspond to a fictitious lattice with B-site-like unit cell.
+Consequently, we consider a two-site diagram that only consists of two sets of bands related to A site and B site.
+Specifically, one set of bands corresponds to a fictitious lattice with an A-site-like unit cell, and the other set of bands corresponds to a fictitious lattice with B-site-like unit cell.
 The bands of the fictitious lattices originate from the interlayer coupling between the two slabs.
-Under a two-mode coupling approximation, the eigenfrequecies of coupled eigenmodes are given by~\cite{Science2019Miri}
+Under a two-mode coupling approximation, the eigenfrequencies of coupled eigenmodes are given by~\cite{Science2019Miri}